Group Members

 Book Recommendations: The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid & Sputnik Sweetheart by Haruki Murakami

 Megan graduated from Case Western Reserve University with a B.A. in chemistry and chemical biology.
 Previously, she conducted research investigating faculty perceptions and implementations of alternative grading in general and organic chemistry classrooms at North Dakota State University.
-Megan’s research interests include culturally relevant pedagogy, reducing intimidation to STEM, and incorporating real-world chemistry applications into the classroom.
-She is currently working on the project Culturally Responsive Teaching with RELATE (NSF).
-Outside of research, Megan enjoys running, spending time outdoors, socializing, and exploring new things.
+Megan’s current research interests include epistemic messaging and alternative grading.
+She is currently working on projects on writing to learn, epistemic messaging, and culturally relevant pedagogy.
+Outside of research, Megan loves running, spending time outdoors, socializing, going to the gym, and playing the flute.

 Email: [email protected]